Wey and Arun Canal: Restoration

 The Lordings Lock waterwheel was reconstructed by Winston Harwood during the first decade of the 21st century.
 In 2010 the main spindle of the wheel broke and the wheel was rebuilt to a more effective design.

-Having completed a multimillion-pound B2133 road bridge-centred project (see below), restoration has continued northwards.
+Having completed a multi-million pound B2133 road bridge-centred project (see below), restoration has continued northwards.
 Devil's Hole Lock (lock 6) had been partially destroyed by the Canadian army as part of a training exercise in 1942.
 It has been rebuilt and extended to take 72 ft narrow boats.
 The lock was reopened on 17 April 2010, and the opening ceremony was carried out by Colonel Paul Rutherford, the Senior Army Adviser to the Canadian High Commissioner.
 Southland Lock (lock 7) required significant rebuilding, as many of the original bricks were removed in the 1930s, to be re-used by a local religious order.
 The lock was reopened on 21 June 2014 by Simon Carter, a local landowner with land adjoining this section of the canal.
 Working parties have since concentrated on the building of Gennets Bridge Lock (lock 8), a major exercise requiring the construction of a new concrete shell, faced with locally made bricks, and a bridge for a bridleway as nothing was left of the original lock structure.

 Southland Lock is the current northern limit of navigation on the restored section, some 3 mi from Drungewick Lock (lock 3) in the south.

+An isolated section of the canal at Birtley was officially reopened on 28 October 2023.
+This was achieved by replacing two causeways that had been built across the canal with twin lift bridges.
+The northern bridge was once the site of a swing bridge, but the southern causeway was a new crossing as there was never a bridge at that location prior to the canal closing.

 A photo-history of the canal's restoration to date and the latest progress reports may be found on the Trust's website.